transcom/mymove-docs/docs/adrs/0079-api-versioning.md

 There are definitely other alternatives out there.
 Please feel free to suggest another.

-**Chosen Alternative:** I am not sure yet.
+**Chosen Alternative:** Option 3.
+It is dependent on reliably setting the api version flag and getting it to the services.
+However, once this is accomplished, this option best separates the different versions.

 ### Documentation
 Communicating version changes to the prime will be crucial.
-We will want to deploy our primev2 api docs in the same manner that we deploy the [prime api docs](https://transcom.github.io/mymove-docs/api/prime).
+We will want to deploy our prime V2 api docs in the same manner that we deploy the [prime api docs](https://transcom.github.io/mymove-docs/api/prime).

 We also might want to consider having a prime api specific release notes section in somewhere in the [API